 The Hebrew Moods According to Talmud Lashon Ivri

-The concept of verbal moods, which has been an integral part of Western linguistics since antiquity, was initially introduced in Christian Hebrew grammars in the early modern period, and its presentation in TLI is its first description in a grammar of Hebrew written in Hebrew.
+The concept of verbal moods, which has been an integral part of Western linguistics since antiquity, was initially introduced in Christian Hebrew grammars in the early modern period, and its presentation in TLI is its first description in a grammar of the language written in Hebrew.
 Following the German linguistic tradition, Ben-Ze’ev recognizes four moods (derakhim in his terminology): indicative, imperative, infinitive and conjunctive (TLI, §219,343).
 Note that this set of moods differs from the lists of moods common in modern linguistics, which do not include the infinitive.
 This difference indicates a different sense of the term “mood”: while in modern linguistics, mood is a “grammatical category of verbs which expresses the subjective attitude of the speaker towards the state of affairs described by the utterance,” the Hebrew infinitive has no such function.
 The “mood” in TLI thus relates to the modes of the verb in a more general sense; it defines the types or manners of the verbal forms that differ from one another in their function, not necessarily the manners in which the subjective attitude of the speaker is expressed.
 Accordingly, the infinitive, which is a verbal mode that expresses the general semantic content of the verb, is a modus—namely, a verbal mood.
 This sense of the term modus is by no means an innovation by Ben-Ze’ev, but rather its regular meaning in Western linguistics since the early stages of the Greek and Latin grammars.

 Let us now introduce the Hebrew moods according to Ben-Ze’ev.
 In TLI (§219) the indicative mood is called derekh haḥlaṭa, which is a Hebrew equivalent of the German gloss provided by Ben-Ze’ev—“die bestimmte Art”—“the definite, decided manner.”
 Ben-Ze’ev defines it as a verb which is expressed in “a final and definite certainty” (berur gamur u-muḥlaṭ), in a certain time, and mostly indicates person, gender, and number (of its subject)—namely, the regular finite verb (e.g.אֵלֵךְ ,הָלַכְתִּי —“I walked, I will walk”).